UsabilityEngineering/NeighborhoodDeals/wireframes/README.md

 <img src="Menu.png" width="300" height="500">

-If the user would like to advertise their yard sale, they choose that option from the menu.
+If the user would like to advertise their yard sale, they choose the "Advertise your yard sale" button from the menu.

 <img src="Advertise Yard Sale - Filters.png" width="300" height="500">